Mike Gravel: Election to Senate in 1968

 Gravel also benefited from maintaining a deliberately ambiguous posture about Vietnam policy.
 Gruening had been one of only two senators to vote against the Gulf of Tonkin Resolution and his opposition to President Lyndon B. Johnson's war policies was harming him among the Democratic electorate; according to Gravel, "all I had to do was stand up and not deal with the subject, and people would assume that I was to the right of Ernest Gruening, when in point of fact I was to the left of him".
-In Man for Alaska, Gravel argued that "the liberals" would come to West Germany's defense if it was attacked, and that the same standard should apply to the United States' allies in Asia.
+In A Man for Alaska, Gravel argued that "the liberals" would come to West Germany's defense if it was attacked, and that they "should apply the same rule to Asians".
 During the campaign he also claimed that he was "more in the mainstream of American thought on Vietnam" than Gruening, despite the fact that he had written to Gruening to praise his antiwar stance four years earlier.
 Decades later, Gravel conceded that "I said what I said [about Vietnam] to advance my career."

 Gravel beat Gruening in the primary by about 2,000 votes.
 Gruening found "the unexpected defeat hard to take" and thought that some aspects of his opponent's biographical film had misled viewers.
 In the general election, Gravel faced Republican Elmer E. Rasmuson, a banker and former mayor of Anchorage.
 College students in the state implored Gruening to run a write-in campaign as an Independent, but legal battles prevented him from getting approval for it until only two weeks were left.
 A late appearance by anti-war presidential candidate Eugene McCarthy did not offset Gruening's lack of funds and endorsements; meanwhile, Gravel and Rasmuson both saturated local media with their filmed biographies.
 On November 5, 1968, Gravel won the general election with 45 percent of the vote to Rasmuson's 37 percent and Gruening's 18 percent.